Maria Sharapova revealed on Monday that she had failed a drugs test at this year’s Australian Open.

 Meldonium, also known as mildronate the name by which Sharapova knew the drug, is used to treat ischaemia, a condition which causes a lack of blood flow to parts of the body.

-It is classed as an S4 substance under the Wada code, which addresses hormone and metabolic modulators and a memo was sent out to athletes by Russia’s anti-doping agency last September informing them of the decision to ban its use.
+It is classed as an S4 substance under the Wada code, which addresses hormone and metabolic modulators.
+A memo was sent out to athletes by Russia’s anti-doping agency last September informing them of the decision to ban its use.

 Sharapova says she has been taking the drug for 10 years after she was regularly falling ill, claiming she had a magnesium deficiency and family history of diabetes.